obodnikov/learn-telegram-bot/AI.md

 ## Dependencies
 - Use `requirements.txt` or `pyproject.toml` for dependencies.
 - Prefer standard library when possible before adding new libraries.
-- If adding a library, explain why itâ€™s needed.
+- If adding a library, explain why it’s needed.

 ---